-PROVIDERS - Whether it's getting good food into the curriculum or on the menu our flexible framework can help you make positive changes in ways that work for you.
+Schools, hospitals and early years providers - Whether it's getting good food into the curriculum or on the menu our flexible framework can help you make positive changes in ways that work for you.

-FUNDERS - Our programme is generously supported by Scottish Government.
+Funders - Our programme is generously supported by Scottish Government.
 But there's more to be done.
-Third party funding allows us to extend the reach of our
+Third party funding allows us to extend the reach of our programme and campaign for good food at the highest levels.